-The steam damper, as shown in the illustration below, allows the coil to stay constantly charged eliminating repeated expansion and contraction.
+The ADS-75D steam damper shown in Diagram 1 in the illustration below, allows the coil to stay constantly charged eliminating repeated expansion and contraction.
 When the damper is opened, the air immediately passes through the already hot coil, providing instant heat to start the drying process.
-When the damper is closed, ambient air is drawn directly into the basket (tumbler), allowing a rapid cool down.
+When the damper is closed, ambient air is drawn directly into the basket (tumbler), allowing a rapid cool down (Diagram 2).